AdamDadeH/adamdadeh.github.io/_posts/2020-03-03-identity-binary.md

 ---

-One of my first exposures to the art of proof was proving the uniqueness of the additive identity element.
+One of my first exposures to the art of proof was proving the uniqueness of the additive identity.
 At the convergence of thoughts about algebraic structures in the context of category theory and exposure to curious binary operations from digging through legacy code -
 I found myself brought full circle recently with a re-investigation of the nature identity elements.

+This investigation covers

+1. What are the minimal conditions for uniqueness of an identity?
+2. Understanding when uniqueness fails.

 Definitions
 -----------